 - Cool Season: November-February

-Okay, so that's a general overview, but let me break this down further for you and have a closer look at the five major regions.
+Okay, so that's a general overview, but let's further break this down and have a closer look at the five major regions.
 After that, we'll look at individual popular tourist areas.

-The heat is followed by the rainy season from June to October, where 1,400 millimeters of rain spills across the landscape annually.
-However, you’re not likely to see any long, rainy days until the later part of the season, so feel free to plan some outings.
+The heat is followed by the rainy season from July to October, where each year 1,400 millimeters of rain spills across the landscape.

-The home of sticky rice and spicy foods, the northeast is a dry plateau with few hills; however, they have rivers to rival the rest of the country and the monsoons usually bring these rivers to their spilling point.
+The home of sticky rice and spicy foods, the northeast is a dry plateau with few hills.
+There are many rivers in this part of the country and the monsoons usually bring these rivers to their spilling point.

 November to February is the cool season.
-Travelers usually enjoy this time of year because it almost never rains and yet it’s not as steamy as it will be in the hot season, which is from March until May.
+Travelers usually enjoy this time of year because it almost never rains and yet the heat is nowhere near oppressive as the hot season, which runs from March to May.

-This region’s climate is mostly similar to central Thailand; however, when the hot season kicks off in March, it’s going to be a brutal 40-45 degrees Celsius until around October.
+This East's climate is mostly similar to central Thailand.
+However, when the hot season kicks off in March, the temperature can reach a brutal 40-45 degrees Celsius until around October.

 Up here is mountain country, where crisp rivers separate many of the peaks and the climate swings are a bit more diverse, which is great for all kinds of agriculture, as well as for various type of traveler.